jvillste/dali/doc/design.md

 * branch parent can be a branch. this needs to be added to the kiss test
 * branch/create should take create-index as a parameter
 * sorted-datom-set-branch is not needed because it's generic code and not specific to sorted-set

+# new concepts
+* operator: "add", "remove" or "set". "set" is expanded to an "add" and to zero or more "remove":s. "set" is not stored in indexes as such.
+* proposition: an ordered sequence of values in a single entry in an index
+* operation: a proposition and an operator.
+It describes a change to an index.
+* datom: a proposition concatenated by transaction number and operator
+* index: ordered set of datoms